hughjph/duelplugin/README.md

-To change the locations where duels can happen go to <br>
+To change the locations where duels can happen go to: <br>
 <br>
 _**DuelPluginPackage/duelPlugin/coordinates.json**_
 <br><br>